numbbo/coco-doc/docs/bbob-constrained/functions/source/index.rst

 where :math:`v = x-x^{\textrm{opt}}` and :math:`z = R\,(v-x^{\textrm{uopt}})`.

-* Due to the different exponents the sensitivies of the :math:`z_i` variables become more and more different when approaching the unconstrained optimal solution.
+* Due to the different exponents the sensitivities of the :math:`z_i` variables become more and more different when approaching the unconstrained optimal solution.

 * Unimodal, small solution volume and rotated.